Frequently Asked Questions

 Q: Do I need a permit?

 A: Typically yes, with the ultimate responsibility for the permit resting with the purchaser of the equipment.
 Each building department jurisdiction may have specific requirements and you are encouraged to contact them for more information if you desire.
-Applied Handling can act as your representative to the city or you can inquire yourself.
+DACO can act as your representative to the city or you can inquire yourself.